Trading > Trading > Professional subscriber

 What is the definition of a professional subscriber?

 When an investor or trader creates an account at an online brokerage firm (such as TD Ameritrade or E*Trade), one of the forms they will fill out will ask whether or not they are a "professional".
 If the answer is "yes", then that user has to pay fees in order to receive real-time quotes from the exchanges - the NYSE, Nasdaq, and OPRA (Options Price Reporting Authority).
-The agreement will also detail the rules that the subscriber has to agree to regarding the data ("We are not liable for the data", "You can only user the data for personal use", etc).
+The agreement will also detail the rules that the subscriber has to agree to regarding the data ("We are not liable for the data," "You can only user the data for personal use," etc.).
 But some traders get confused because they don't know whether or not they are a professional subscriber.

 Am I a professional subscriber?